kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 - PointConnector would like to find the points to be connected in a common (!) layer file.
 There-fore, we need to merge the Store_Layer and Warehouse_Layer.
 If we were to choose the Unions geoprocessing tool, the layers would be merged, but their attributes would be presented in separate columns.
 Since the two layers have the same formatting in their attribute tables (ID and type), we can use an alternative tool to merge them in such a way that the respective data is en-tered in the same columns.
     - Menu bar -> Vector -> Database management tools -> Merge vector layers.
     - Select the two point layers and click "Run".
 A new merged layer with equal attribute columns is created.
 Rename this layer "Goods Flow Network".
 Disable the separate store and warehouse layers.
-    - Label the goods flow network layer with the IDs of the nodes (right-click layer  Proper-ties  Label  above: Label this layer  Label with ID).
+    - Label the goods flow network layer with the IDs of the nodes (right-click layer -> Properties -> Label -> above: Label this layer -> Label with ID).
 Choose a larger font size, e.g., 16.
 For "Placement", increase the distance to 3.
     - Format the goods flow network layer with black squares.

 ![Alt text](image-50.png)